janice-gordon/MIS543/README.md

 ## Summary

-First, data was imported from the spreadsheet and descriptive statistics were produced.
-Second.... to understand the characteristics of each variable within the dataset.
-Second, correlation analysis was performed to identify the direction and strength of the linear relationships between each type of advertising medium and sales.
-Third, regression analysis was performed for the variables with had linear relationships with sales.
-Finally a regression equation was constructed from the model results which could be used to predict future sales based on different independent variable values.
+First, data was imported from the sample spreadsheet and descriptive statistics were produced.
+Second visual exploration was done by producing a scatterplot matrix of all the variables.
+Third, correlation analysis was performed to identify the direction and strength of the linear relationships between each type of advertising medium and sales.
+Fourth, multiple regression analysis was performed for the variables radio and television with sales.
+Finally a linear regression model was created which could be used to predict future sales based on the amount spent on radio advertising.